-As much as 67 percent of the buying cycle occurs online without human interaction, according to Cisco Systems, with projections forecasting that number to increase to 85 percent by 2020.
+As much as 67 percent of the buying cycle occurs online without human interaction, according to Cisco Systems, with projections forecasting that number to increase to 85 percent.
 As ecommerce competition grows, automation driven by data within the buying cycle – particularly for renewals – has become a large part of the success equation.

 Low-dollar / High-volume and the ‘Long Tail’

 Every one of your customers is important to your business, but as a digital company, manually moving a large volume of low-dollar customers through the buying cycle and renewing their business can require significant time, money and manpower.

 Every department in your company is a finite resource.
 This is particularly true for your marketing and sales teams, as well as other client-facing departments.
 Because of this, you want to make sure you’re focusing your resources toward the most high-value goals.